nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use case ends.

+* 3a.
+User enters `↑ key` to hide the answer.

+    Use case ends.

+* 3b.
+User enters `← key` to show the previous flashcard (if there is a previous flashcard).

+    Use case ends.

+* a.
+At any time, User enters `q` key to quit review mode.

+    *a1.
+SWEe! quits review mode.

+    Use case ends.

 #### Use case: UC13 - Quiz flashcards

 **MSS**

-1. User requests to quiz flashcards
+1. User requests to quiz flashcards.
-2. SWEe! enters quiz mode
+2. SWEe! enters quiz mode.
-3. User enters `↓ key` to show answer
+3. User enters `↓ key` to show answer.
-4. User enters `y`/`n` key depending on whether user answers the flashcard correctly
+4. User enters `y`/`n` key depending on whether user answers the flashcard correctly.
-5. SWEe! shows the next flashcard to quiz
+5. SWEe! shows the next flashcard to quiz.

-    Steps 3-5 are repeated until the user finishes quizzing all flashcards or until the user enters `q` key to quit quiz mode
+    Steps 3-5 are repeated until the user finishes quizzing all flashcards or until the user enters `q` key to quit quiz mode.

     Use case ends.